lanceman2/quickstream/README.md

 If you just want to play around with quickstream without installing it, you can skip the *make install* step.
 As we said before, all quickstream programs can run without being installed.
 You might think that it would be a half-ass way to work on code, but you'd be wrong.
 Compilers now have an option to do "relative path linking" of shared object libraries.
-Most software package developers just don't what this, and/or how to use these compiler options effectively.
+Most software package developers just don't what this is, and/or how to use these compiler options effectively.
 Relative path shared object library linking is not that new, it's just not that well known and used yet.
 It will be likely to catch on when software build systems start using it by